Who will run for the Democratic presidential nomination in 2028?

 ## Short Answer

-**Key takeaway.** Both the **model** and the **market** expect Gavin Newsom to run for the Democratic presidential nomination in 2028, with no compelling evidence of mispricing.
+**Key takeaway.** Both the **model** and the **market** overwhelmingly agree that Gavin Newsom is most likely to run for the Democratic presidential nomination in 2028, with only minor residual uncertainty.

 ## Key Claims (January 2026)